 At this site there is a small swimming pool, playground kids club, and bouncy castle.
 There are some cycling and hiking tracks around, but this is is the place to sit back at relax and let the kids have fun.

 The campsite is in the depths of the forest and there are no nearby villages within walking distance, although there is a lovely walk through the forest trails that you can follow (pick up a map from reception).
 You will need a car to get anywhere and no public transport passes by.
-This is very much a campsite to get away from it all.
+This is very much one of those campsites in France for families to get away from it all.

 Suggested by Jacquie from Flashpacking Family

-The Château de Chanteloup campsite is located near the little town of Sillé-le-Philippe in the Pays-de-la-Loire region, 17km north-east of Le Mans.
+The Château de Chanteloup campsite is located near the little town of Sillé-le-Philippe in the Pays-de-la-Loire region, 17km north-east of Le Mans, and is the most idyllic of the family campsites in France recommended here.

 It is part of the Les Castels campsites association which is known for their beautiful campsites in the grounds of French châteaux with family-friendly facilities.
 It offers pitches for tents and motorhomes with EHU as well as a few glamping tents and apartments.